-The demand for alternative feed ingredients is increasing due to unstable costs of universal feed ingredients, such as corn and wheat, caused by unstable international situations such as continuous climate change and wars.
-In those circumstance, feed formulators should have considered the various alternatives which has low nutrient value or has high price.
-Thus, we were focused on Italian ryegrass as an alternative feed ingredient for pig.
-Ryegrass has two major species, Lolium perenne, also called English ryegrass and Lolium multiflorum Lam., also called Italian ryegrass.
-Italian ryegrass (IRG) has good characteristics which high-yielding, rapid seedling establishment, weed suppression, and palatable forage that is tolerant to various environmental conditions [1, 2].
-Even in 2004, a new cold-tolerant and early-heading variety of IRG called "Kogreen" was developed to be suitable in Korean seasonal conditions [3].
-Generally Italian ryegrass regarded as good ingredient for ruminant without affecting negative effect on the animal.
-Recent research also suggests that Hanwoo fed Italian ryegrass improves carcass yield 12.5% higher than control diet [4].
+Ethics approval and consent to participate This study was approved by IACUC of Rural Development Administration (No. NIAS-2020-0471). called English ryegrass and Lolium multiflorum Lam., also called IRG.
+IRG has good characteristics which high-yielding, rapid seedling establishment, weed suppression, and palatable forage that is tolerant to various environmental conditions [1,2].
+Even in 2004, a new cold-tolerant and earlyheading variety of IRG called "Kogreen" was developed to be suitable in Korean seasonal conditions [3].
+Generally IRG regarded as good ingredient for ruminant without affecting negative effect on the animal.
+Recent research also suggests that Hanwoo fed IRG improves carcass yield 12.5% higher than control diet [4].
 However, there is limited research on IRG diets for non-ruminant animals due to their high fibers.
 Despite the characteristics of fibers in monogastric animal diet which generally regarded as an anti-nutritional actor because of its lower protein level and energy digestibility, fibers could improve gut health with by-product from bacteria which increasing gut length, mass, and villus height [5].
-Nonstarch polysaccharide (NSP), some portion of dietary fibers, in diet is also generally considered as anti-nutritional factors for non-ruminant animals because of their characteristics which encapsulate nutrients intracellularly and cannot be degraded by endogenous enzymes of non-ruminant animals [6].
+Non-starch polysaccharide (NSP), some portion of dietary fibers, in diet is also generally considered as anti-nutritional factors for non-ruminant animals because of their characteristics which encapsulate nutrients intracellularly and cannot be degraded by endogenous enzymes of non-ruminant animals [6].
 NSPs also have cation exchange capacity, hydration properties, viscosity, and organic compound absorptive properties at animal digestive tract [7].
-Because of the characteristics of NSP, Choct, Dersjant-Li [8] suggests that NSP in diet, especially for young monogastric animals, NSP decrease the nutrient digestibility, proliferation of E. coli causing swine dysentery and dehydration of NSP could reduce negative effects of NSP.
+Because of the characteristics of NSP, Choct, Dersjant-Li [8] suggests that NSP in diet, especially for young monogastric animals, NSP decrease the nutrient digestibility, proliferation of Escherichia coli causing swine dysentery and dehydration of NSP could reduce negative effects of NSP.
 Therefore, previous dietary NSP studies focused on mitigating the effects of NSPs by adding NSP enzymes, and this addition is suggested to have expected and unexpected health benefits for swine in NSP diets [9].
-Following studies, Li, Feng [10] suggests weaning pig fed high barley contained diet with NSP enzymes could improves growth performance and increase gamma GT activity in jejunal mucosa and Ao, Meng [11] suggests growing pig fed corn-soy based diet with multi NSP enzymes improve average daily gain, G:F, and improve digestibility of dry matter, nitrogen and amino acids.
+Following studies, Li et al. [10] suggests weaning pig fed high barley contained diet with NSP enzymes could improves growth performance and increase gamma GT activity in jejunal mucosa and Ao et al. [11] suggests growing pig fed corn-soy based diet with multi NSP enzymes improve average daily gain (ADG), G:F, and improve digestibility of dry matter, nitrogen and amino acids.
 Besides, the microbiome is also crucial for its host animals, as it can provide various benefits that the host lacks due to its genetic diversity [12].
 Animals are born without microbial contamination; however, they are continually exposed to microbes due to their gastrointestinal structure, which resembles an open tube [13].
 Therefore, feed ingredients consumed by animals are important for shaping the gut microbial community.
 However, research of IRG in the monogastric animal diet is very limited.
-Research by Recharla, Kim [14] suggests that IRG, with exogenous enzyme addition, has no impact on growth performance and nutrient digestibility; however, it affects the microbial composition in the hindgut.
-Park, Cho and Hwang [15] propose that adding a maximum of 1.5% IRG to swine diets can reduce odorous compounds in manure by altering the microbial community, while maintaining consistent growth performance.
+Research by Recharla et al. [14] suggests that IRG, with exogenous enzyme addition, has no impact on growth performance and nutrient digestibility; however, it affects the microbial composition in the hindgut.
+Park et al. [15] propose that adding a maximum of 1.5% IRG to swine diets can reduce odorous compounds in manure by altering the microbial community, while maintaining consistent growth performance.